Mission Santa BarbaraCurrently Closed

 Mission Santa Barbara is rightfully called the ‘Crown Jewel’ of California for its history and architecture.
 Though a church, the Mission Santa Barbara ticket price has to be paid to enter the premises.
 Tickets for Mission Santa Barbara can be bought on spot or are even available online.
 When you are about to buy tickets for Mission Santa Barbara club them together with Mission Santa Barbara tickets for tours so you get the most of your money.

-Mission Santa Barbara Information
+Mission Santa Barbara Travel Tips

 - The above mentioned timings are those for daily self-guided tours.